zucchi/ZucchiAdmin/README.md

-Simple interface for administration of Zucchi modules

-@todo: complete
+*ZucchiAdmin*

+Admin aggregator module for Zucchi ZF2 Modules.

+This is a jump off module for other ZF2 Modules to hook into to provide a web interface for administration

+_Installation_

+From the root of your ZF2 Skeleton Application run
+    ./composer.phar require zucchi/admin